operator-playground-io/Docker-tile/tutorials/docker-101.md

 \
-**Build an image from a Dockerfile for an application**
+**03. Build an image from a Dockerfile for an application**

-Let’s create an image from our Dockerfile, which will make an image of the Node.js application.
+Now, let’s create an image from our Dockerfile, which will make an image of the Node.js application.

 The `docker build -t [username/]<image-name>[:tag] <dockerfile-path>` command is used to build a Docker image.
 It begins with a previously existing base image (referenced with the FROM clause) and is followed by any other necessary Dockerfile instructions.

 This process is very similar to the compilation of source code into binary output; however, in this case, the output of the Dockerfile will be a container image.

-- #Execute the following command (from the directory containing the Dockerfile) to build an image from the Dockerfile created in the previous section
+- Execute the following command (from the directory containing the Dockerfile) to build an image from the Dockerfile created in the previous section.

         docker build -t myrepo/node-web-app:v1.0 .

 The -t option is used in the command above to tag the image.
-Tags are helpful for finding images via tag name.
 It is customary to tag images as `[username/]<image-name>[:tag]`.

+Tags are helpful for finding images via tag name.
 If a tag is not mentioned with the -t option, then it is assigned the default "latest".

 As the build progresses, Docker will print: